12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 Putting things off doesn’t just cut down on the time you have to get things done; it also increases stress and anxiety levels.
 And when you overthink, decision-making freezes up.
 It becomes even harder to take that next step.

-To overcome procrastination at work, break tasks down.
+To overcome procrastination and waste excessive time at work, break tasks down.
 Smaller steps feel more doable.
 Set deadlines for each one.
 This way, you can keep moving forward with confidence.

 8. Noisy Environment

-The noisy office environment or unnecessary loud coworkers can distract you from your work which wastes your time.
+The noisy office environment or unnecessary loud coworkers can distract you from your work, which is a complete waste of your time.

 A loud printer, the ring of cell phones, gossiping, and talking loudly make the office environment noisy.
-This is one of the time wasters in the workplace that often goes unnoticed and contributes to workplace interruptions.
+This is one of the major things that wastes time in the workplace, which often goes unnoticed and contributes to workplace interruptions.

 You have to have zero tolerance for the noisy office environment.
 Point it out to the management and ask for instant action.